 I thought I would write this summary for those of you wanting to travel to Fraser Island but can’t be bothered with the research.

 First of all, there are three main places that Fraser Island tours embark from – Hervey Bay, Rainbow Beach and Noosa.
 The Nomads Fraser Island tours leave from Noosa, and this is my preferred place as there are a lot more opportunities in Noosa than Hervey Bay or Rainbow Beach.
-Bluntly put, when you’ve got extra time, there’s a lot more to do in Noosa.
+Bluntly put, when you’ve got extra time, there’s a lot more things to do in Noosa.

-The next question major question I get asked is, should I do a day trip or an overnight trip?
+Should I do a day trip or an overnight trip?

 However, if you’re not interested in a tag-along tour and feel like sitting on a bus is more your style while somebody does all the driving and organising, then there are plenty of other trips available with 4WD buses and trucks.

 Fraser Island Accommodation